Ayutthaya Kingdom: Introduction of capitalism, rise of commoners, and proto-nationalism

-The mass arrival of Chinese farming settlers to Siam in 18th century introduced Capitalism to Siam.
-The past 150 years of growth encouraged phrai to flee the bonds of government control and become peasant farmers in the countryside to earn wealth.
-People fled the government phrai system in a variety of other ways, including entering the monkhood and fleeing into the wilderness.
+The mass arrival of Chinese farming settlers in 18th-century Siam contributed to the emergence of capitalist practices.
+The preceding 150 years of economic growth encouraged phrai to escape government control and become peasant farmers in the countryside, while others entered the monkhood or fled into the wilderness.

-A new category for people now appeared in the late Ayutthaya records, called phrai mangmi, or a rich "serf".
+Late Ayutthaya records also introduced a new category of people, phrai mangmi, or rich "serfs".

-From 1688 onwards, the period was characterized by the increasing severity of commoner revolts.
-The 1688 mass commoner revolt against French Catholicism was unprecedented in Ayutthaya history prior to 1688.
-The revolts of 1688 also marked the beginning of proto-nationalism, in which the concept of a proto-Siamese Buddhist nationality was formed.
-However, Ayutthaya kings only occasionally viewed themselves as the defender of "the kingdom, people [sic], and Buddhism", which wouldn't be fully realized until the Thonburi and Bangkok regimes in response to the traumatic destruction of the Siamese state in 1767.
+From 1688 onwards, commoner revolts became increasingly severe.
+The mass revolt against French Catholicism that year was unprecedented in Ayutthaya history.
+The revolts also marked the emergence of proto-nationalism, as a proto-Siamese Buddhist identity began to form.
+Ayutthaya kings, however, only occasionally portrayed themselves as defenders of "the kingdom, people [sic], and Buddhism", a role that became more prominent under the Thonburi and Bangkok regimes following the traumatic destruction of the Siamese state in 1767.

 Nobility and Buddhism

-A painting of Weliwita Sri Saranankara Thero (1698-1778) a Sinhalese monk, is widely known.
-He was the pioneer in the revival of Buddhism in Sri Lanka and re-established the Upasampada in Sri Lanka with the help of the Mahasangha in Siam.

-The 150 years of prosperity brought significant fortunes to the Ayutthaya elite.
-The Ayutthaya elite created theatre tropes and held elaborate celebrations, funeral ceremonies, and were awarded royal titles, all of which was previously privilege only to royalty.
+The 150 years of prosperity brought significant wealth to the Ayutthaya elite.
+They developed theatrical traditions, held elaborate celebrations and funerals, and received royal titles, privileges previously reserved for royalty.

-Kings and nobles now contested with one another for control of the decreasing pool of labour.
-Repeated Ayutthaya laws on improving the controls of labour highlighted the increasing failures of the elite to control the people.
+Kings and nobles increasingly competed for control of a shrinking labour pool.
+Repeated Ayutthaya laws aimed at tightening labour controls reflected the elite's growing difficulty in controlling the population.

-The turmoil which resulted from increasing wealth resulted in the Ayutthaya nobility turning towards the reformation of Buddhism as a new source of societal order.
-This was symbolized with the reign of King Borommakot (1733–1758), who was championed as a pious king for having all the characteristics of a virtuous and pious Bodhisattva: building and restoring new temples and dramatically transforming the Ayutthaya skyline during his reign.
-In 1753, following the request made by a delegation of Sri Lankan monks who travelled to Ayutthaya, Borommakot sent two Siamese monks to reform Theravada Buddhism in Sri Lanka.
+The turmoil accompanying increasing wealth led the Ayutthaya nobility to turn to Buddhist reform as a new source of social order.
+This was exemplified by King Borommakot (1733–1758), who was celebrated as a pious king embodying the virtues of a Bodhisattva.
+He built and restored temples and dramatically transformed the Ayutthaya skyline during his reign.
+In 1753, following a request from a delegation of Sri Lankan monks who had travelled to Ayutthaya, Borommakot sent two Siamese monks to reform Theravada Buddhism in Sri Lanka.

-It will however take until the early Rattanakosin period for the surviving Ayutthaya nobility (under the future King Rama I of the Rattanakosin Kingdom) to successfully reform Buddhism in their image and form a near unbroken bond between the Siamese monarchy and Buddhism lasting until the present in modern Thailand.
+Only in the early Rattanakosin period did the surviving Ayutthaya nobility, under the future King Rama I, reform Buddhism in their own image and forge the enduring bond between the Siamese monarchy and Buddhism.